Rubygems by murb

 KeywordFinder gem released

-An article, posted more than 8 years ago filed in opensource, gem, ruby & rubygems by murb.
+An article, posted almost 9 years ago filed in opensource, gem, ruby & rubygems by murb.

 For a project I'm working on, I decided to develop some functionality in a separate gem, so the project doesn't get cluttered too much with special librarly like classes.
 And since I like open source, I've got something to share with you.